How to Manage Your Company’s Learning InvestmentAdd bookmark

 - For all the money spent and invested, how do business leaders know it matters for the organization?

-I recently had the opportunity to chat with Albert Siu, Corporate Vice President of Learning & Development at PAREXEL International, a global provider of biopharmaceutical services, and speaker at IQPC’s May CLO Exchange.
+I recently had the opportunity to chat with Albert Siu, Corporate Vice President of Learning & Development at PAREXEL International, a global provider of biopharmaceutical services.
 He gave us some insight from 30+ years of experience.

 Now, the new Learning Paradigm operates something like the following: People learn, then do, learn, then do, rest/reflect, then go back to learn and do, and repeat in rapid cycles.
 This kind of Learning Paradigm has an impact in any organization on people, processes and technology.